-Sue: He doesn’t care about any of his companions, does he?
+Sue: He doesn’t care about any of his companions.
 Even the old ones.

-Meanwhile, in Spain, Oscar and Anita mistakenly believe that they have seen a plane crash.
-Oscar doesn’t want to get involved in the search for any survivors because he isn’t a well man.
+Meanwhile, in Spain, Oscar and Anita think they’ve witnessed a plane crash, although Oscar doesn’t want to search for any survivors because he isn’t a well man.

-Sue: (as Anita) I know.
-That is why I’m going out with you.
-I am waiting for you to have a massive heart attack.
+Sue: Ah, so that’s why she’s going out with him.
+She’s waiting for him to have a massive heart attack.

 Sue: Don’t be too hard on yourself.
 Remember what you were wearing last week.

-Peri leaves the Doctor to contemplate the end of the universe but it isn’t long before he is suddenly confronted by the image of his companion in great pain.
-The Doctor watches in horror as Peri’s image is replaced by Dastari’s, and then the Second Doctor, and then, finally, his own.
+Peri leaves the Doctor alone to contemplate the end of the universe but it isn’t long before he is suddenly confronted by the image of his companion in great pain.
+The Doctor watches in horror as Peri’s image is replaced by Dastari’s, and then the Second Doctor’s, and then, finally, his own.

-Sue: Are they all trapped in a test tube of time?
+Sue: Are they trapped in a test tube of time?

 Sue: ****ing idiots.

-The Doctor puts himself in a trance so he can contact his previous self, Jamie confesses to Peri that her Doctor is worse than his.
+As the Sixth Doctor puts himself in a trance so he can contact his previous self, Jamie confesses to Peri that her Doctor is worse than his.

-Sue: All the Doctor are worse than yours, Jamie.
+Sue: All the Doctors are worse than yours, Jamie.
 You just have to get on with it.

-The Second Doctor regains consciousness in the hacienda’s cellar, he immediately calls out for Jamie.
+When the Second Doctor regains consciousness in the hacienda’s cellar, he immediately calls out for Jamie.